Everything You Ever Wanted To Know About Returnships

 Brought to you by Back to Business

-Returnships Usually Require a 2-Year Career Gap
+Returnship Programs Usually Require a 2-Year Career Gap

-Returnships Aren’t Just for Moms
+Returnship Programs Aren’t Just for Moms

-Join the Group
+Join the Group – Returnships are Often Cohorts

-Returnships are often planned to include a group, or cohort, of people hired at the same time.
+Returnship programs are often planned to include a group, or cohort, of people hired at the same time.
 The group is onboarded together through a new-hire orientation and continues to meet periodically for training opportunities throughout the Returnship.
 The group aspect of these programs is thought to be a major contributor to the success of individuals participating in Returnships.
-Imagine making a big life transition such as returning to work after a career break and having a built-in support system of people making that same transition!
-You’d immediately be connected to others who understand exactly what you’re going through and who are likely experiencing the same pressures and stresses of balancing family and work and, well, life.
-Cohorts can range in size from just 2 all the way up to 16 at a larger firm with a well-established Returnship program.

-Training Included
+Training Included In Returnship Programs

-Returnships will vary by company, but many have skills training opportunities built into the program.
+Returnship programs will vary by company, but many have skills training opportunities built into the program.
 These can either be at the beginning of the program, occur periodically throughout the program, or (ideally) occur at both of those times.
 Companies running returnship programs are investing in you and are providing training opportunities so you can refresh your skills and succeed on the job.
-Soak it up – if you’re lucky enough to land a job at a company that spends time and money ensuring their employees skills are sharp, you are in a good place!

 Technical Returnships

-All Kinds of Jobs Can Be Returnships
+All Kinds of Jobs Can Be Returnship Programs

 Returnships aren’t just for technical positions.
 In fact, the Returnship model works well for jobs across a whole range of functions.
-Credit Suisse’s Real Returns Returnship Program sources candidates for roles across their business units in multiple different functions.
+Credit Suisse’s Real Returns Returnship Program sources candidates for roles across their business units in many different functions.
 In this case, they identify positions that need to be filled on different teams and earmark those roles for the Returnship.
 Then they get filled with candidates who meet the Returnship criteria and who will participate in the Returnship programming.

 Sourcing General Returnship Candidates